 This GeoKey mechanism is used extensively in Clause 7 and section 8.2.3 of Ritter and Ruth, 1995 where the parameters for defining Coordinate Systems and their underlying projections are defined.

-Coordinate Systems in GeoTIFF
+Coordinate Reference Systems in GeoTIFF

-GeoTIFF has been designed so that standard map coordinate system definitions can be readily stored in a single registered TIFF tag.
-It has also been designed to allow the description of coordinate system definitions that are non-standard, and for the description of transformations between coordinate systems, through the use of three or four additional TIFF tags.
+GeoTIFF has been designed so that standard map coordinate reference system definitions can be readily stored in a single registered TIFF tag.
+It has also been designed to allow the description of coordinate reference system definitions that are non-standard, and for the description of transformations between coordinate reference systems, through the use of three or four additional TIFF tags.

 However, in order for the information to be correctly exchanged between various clients and providers of GeoTIFF, it is important to establish a common system for describing map projections.